By using this site, you agree to the Privacy Policy and Terms of Use.

 Given its size, it is helpful to note that the formal gardens are located in the north and western regions, the lake and woodland are in the eastern part, and the southern region offers several playgrounds and sports facilities.

-To the east of the city, Stanley Park is about two kilometres (1.2 miles) from Blackpool Tower.
+Stanley Park is about two kilometers (1.2 miles) east of the city and Blackpool Tower.

 8. Sandcastle Waterpark